decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-08-12-non-uniform-weak-validity.md

 By construction, all non-faulty parties produce an output in round $k$.

 **Non-uniform Agreement (all non-faulty output the same value):**
-All non-faulty parties agree on the complete set of broadcast values and compute the same maximum among them.
+All non-faulty parties agree on the complete set of broadcast values and computes the same maximum among them.
 Note: this maximum may originate from a faulty party.